 5 Best Souvenirs from the Islands of Hawaii

 Hawaii has been one of our most favorite destinations so far.
-By taking an island-hopping cruise, we felt like we got the real Hawaii experience (from volcanoes to plantations; from mountains to gorgeous beaches), and we brought home many beautiful items and wonderful tastes of the islands.
+By taking an island-hopping cruise, we felt like we got the real Hawaii experience (from volcanoes to plantations; from mountains to gorgeous beaches).
+We brought home many incredible souvenirs from Hawaii to remember our time in the islands.

 See Related: 40 Things To Do in the Islands of Hawaii

 1. Hawaiian Leis-

 Flower leis are pretty synonymous with Hawaii.
 Leis are given and worn to celebrate special occasions like birthdays or anniversaries.

 We saw tons that were completely stunning, handmade with care and worth every penny, but they can be found in all kinds at all price points.